Executive Order 14333: Analysis

 Troops were mobilized from Republican-led states which had 10 cities with higher crime rates than D.C.
-Trump said the deployment brought "total safety" and a "miracle" reduction in crime, citing a week without murders, though data at the time showed violent crime was already declining in 2024-2025.
+Trump said the deployment brought "total safety" and a "miracle" reduction in crime, citing a week without murders, though data at the time showed violent crime was already declining in 2024–2025.
 Before the military intervention, crime statistics showed D.C. being in a record 30-year low in crime, although there was a small spike in lethality in 2023 that since came down.

 According to preliminary MPD data, there was a moderate decrease in reported crime in the first week of the policy compared to the week before, but the decrease was spread unevenly across different types, with robberies and automobile break-ins down 40% but burglary and assault with a dangerous weapon up 6% and 14% respectively.
 The administration stated that 300 people lacking legal immigration status had been arrested by federal officials in the district that week—ten times higher than usual weekly averages.
+According to CBS News on 3 October 2025, "internal government data (...) shows nearly 40% of over 3,500 arrests made since the operation began in early August were immigration-related".

 NPR looked at D.C.
-Superior Court data over the first two weeks of the takeover, finding that about 20% of the 1,050 cases looked at were felonies, while the remainder were misdemeanors, traffic offenses, or "no papered" (dropped over concerns about weak evidence, questionable searches or relative inseverity of the crime compared to the resources needed to pursue it).
+Superior Court data over the first two weeks of the takeover, finding that about 20% of the 1,050 cases looked at were felonies, while the remainder were misdemeanors, traffic offenses, or "no papered" (dropped over concerns about weak evidence, questionable searches or relative insignificance of the crime compared to the resources needed to pursue it).
 Notably, in the second week cases the proportion of cases "no-papered" decreased from 17% to 1%, and the workload of the court increased to "unheard of" levels, having to stay open and arraign defendants past 1 am on certain days.

 Federal judge Zia Faruqui criticized the actions of federal law enforcement in D.C., dismissing weapons possession charges against a man who was stopped by a combined force of MPD and federal agents outside Trader Joe's as he "appeared to have been singled out because he is a Black man who carried a backpack that looked heavy".
 Faruqui called the officers' apprehension of the man "without a doubt the most illegal search I've ever seen in my life" and said that "A high school student would know this was an illegal search."

 On September 6, The New York Times reported that grand juries in D.C. had repeatedly rejected prosecutors' charges, which it said suggested "what could be read as a citizens' revolt" and that they "may have had enough of prosecutors seeking harsh charges in a highly politicized environment".

 One estimate found "the daily expense of deploying troops to D.C. is 4.3 times greater than the daily cost of operating public housing for D.C.'s entire unhoused population."